bhushank10/demo12/README.md

-this is an instruction manual for project change done
+this is an instruction manual for project 1